How does grief affect children and young people?

 Grief can affect many parts of a child or young person’s life, including their emotions, thoughts, behaviour and physical health.

-They can feel their loss both at home and in the learning environment.
-Grief can make it hard to concentrate, it can disrupt sleep patterns and cause physical health complaints such as headaches and nausea.
+They can feel their loss both at home and in the learning community.
+Grief can make it hard to concentrate, disrupt sleep patterns and cause physical health complaints such as headaches and nausea.
 While many children and young people experiencing grief may struggle to perform at their previous levels academically for a period of time, with support and structure most will recover from this temporary setback.

 What signs should I look out for?